John Stopford, Baron Stopford of Fallowfield: Career progression

 At just 31 years of age, Stopford was promoted to be professor of anatomy at the University of Manchester in 1919 as Prof. Grafton Elliot Smith had moved to University College Hospital in London.
 During his tenure as professor, he was dean of the medical school twice: between 1923 and 1927, and again between 1931 and 1933.
 He was also pro vice-chancellor at the university between 1928 and 1930.

 Stopford was appointed temporary vice-chancellor for six months in 1934 following the departure of Sir Walter Moberly.
 He made such a success of his time in the post that his appointment was made permanent, and he held it for a total of twenty-two years.
 He continued as professor of anatomy alongside his vice-chancellorship until 1938, when he was appointed to a personal chair in environmental neurology.
 In 1947 he was appointed the first chairman of the Manchester Regional Hospital Board, which he served until 1953.
 He retired in 1956 and was made an emeritus professor.

+Stopford's papers as vice-chancellor of the University of Manchester are held at the University of Manchester Library.
+The Library also has a small collection of his anatomical papers.